kathisnehith/Medicare-IP-hospital-Analysis/README.md

 - Leading providers like **Massachusetts General Hospital**, **Mayo Clinic**, and **NYU Langone Hospitals** balanced discharge volumes and payments, highlighting their operational effectiveness.

 ---
+### **Acknowledgments**
+This project was conducted using Medicare Open Data, with a primary focus on utilizing Tableau to create visually compelling and stakeholder-friendly dashboards.
+The goal was to showcase the potential of clear, creative insights that are accessible to both technical and non-technical users, enabling seamless data exploration.
+The resources leveraged for building these Tableau dashboards include Tableau Public and official Tableau Documentation, which provided valuable guidance throughout the project.